 - Caution: This request could come from a Victim looking for a Savior, but all requests for help are not attempts to play “Yes, but”.

 Considering that it takes at least two to play the game, the Victim’s targeted helper could then bite on the bait, hook and line, and respond with an obvious helpful suggestion, for example: -“Well, you could start by limiting expenses.”

 Note that this response implicitly disqualifies the person asking for help.
 The underlying message could be: -“You obviously aren’t doing your job correctly.
 I'll demonstrate that I am more competent than you”.

 Indeed, one can often get the feeling that although apparently helping out, an eager helper or Savior is actually putting down or persecuting the Victim by pointing out the latter’s limits or lack of competencies.
-In this case, the apparent Savioris response is both concealng and revealing a potential Persecutor.
+In this case, the apparent Savior response is both concealng and revealing he or she is actually a potential Persecutor.

 The helpless partner in the relationship can then add complexity to the situation and turn the tables by answering: -" Yes, sure.
 I’ve been there.
 But if I lower my expenses any more, I might as well starve.”

 The apparent Victim reveals that the problem has already been well thought out and that the apparent Savior will not be able to easily produce a valid or acceptable solution.
 In fact, The Victim may start persecuting the Savior by systematically refusing all proposed options with consecutive "Yes, buts".
 The Victim may be indirectly telling the Savior: